ThomasMeissnerDS/e2e_ml/README.md

 * 3.20.00
   * Added Autoarima for univariate time series predictions
   * Added LSTM for uni- & multivariate time series prediction
+  * Autotuned NNs, LSTM and NLP transformers got an extra setting to set how many models shall be created
+  * All tabular NNs (except NLPs) store predicted probabilities now (binary classifiers will blend them when creation of multiple modls has ben specified)
 * 3.02.00
   * Refined GAN architectures
   * Categorical encoding can be chosen via the cat_encoder_model attribute now